Monday, July 02nd, 2018

 Paradoxically, we have the exact opposite conundrum when it comes to the wedding ritual.
 One of the things I recommend is an engagement period of more than twelve months.
 My rationale behind this is as follows – a ‘normal wedding’ (if there is such a thing) – takes an awful lot of planning and co-ordination.
 I have seen, on more than one occasion now, (although thankfully not any of my couples), a marriage ending within two years of the marriage ceremony – because the couple were too caught up in normal life and wedding plans to attend to the identity changes that a marriage signifies.
 The transition is not honoured, and that takes its toll – with parties that take the name of their partner or had children quickly (or both) suddenly feeling an erosion of identity.
 Sometimes, one party will subconsciously expect the other to suddenly mirror a parent, because that is what they thought a spouse was, or what happened automatically within a marriage, or the misplaced expectation that marriage will magically erase any relationship issues.
 Becoming married, going through that Sacred Ritual, changes things, often on levels that we may not ever see coming.

 I advise my couples to carefully consider what marriage means to them, what images the terms summons, and to carefully consider what the terms husband /wife / spouse etc. actually mean as well.
 I ask them to consider what titles they are going to use, what names they are going to use – and why.
 I ask them to think about the modelling they have observed in their primary family groups and what that means in terms of their ongoing relationship and the transition of that relationship into marriage.
 I also ask them to consider the further transitions likely – such as the shift in attitude of others in the short term once they are married, and in the long term – the arrival of children.
-I strongly recommend counselling services – pre-marital counselling, (said recommendation is actually a legislative obligation as an Australian marriage celebrant) – and introduce the idea that one doesn’t wait until problems occur to seek guidance.
+I strongly recommend counselling services – pre-marital counselling, (said recommendation is actually a legislative obligation as an Australian Marriage Celebrant) – and introduce the idea that one doesn’t wait until problems occur to seek guidance.

 I have also performed blessings, namings and healings – really, all the activities covered by a traditional Abrahamic minister – particularly when combined with the informal counselling, teaching and workshops I have done, and hope to do more of.
-I really view celebrancy as a privileged role, one that I am proud to fulfil and consider very rewarding.
+I really view celebrancy as a privileged role, one that I am proud to fulfill and consider very rewarding.
 Equally, it is not for everyone – and not every celebrant is happy to work across both roles – some celebrants will only officiate at weddings and some will only work in the funeral industry.
 I love the richness that officiating across all services gives me.
-Working as a celebrant has certainly provided me with a depth and breadth of experience that carries over into all that I do, as indeed my other experiences – working for emergency services, working in live theatre, counselling, and my Sacred Strand Practice – also feed into my celebrant role and skill set in a manner that I believe makes me a better celebrant.
+Working as a Funeral and Marriage Celebrant has certainly provided me with a depth and breadth of experience that carries over into all that I do, as indeed my other experiences – working for emergency services, working in live theatre, counselling, and my Sacred Strand Practice – also feed into my celebrant role and skill set in a manner that I believe makes me a better celebrant.

 I have had positive feedback from a number of people – from those that I have married, to those whose Beloved Dead I have celebrated – and the feedback that makes me feel that I have truly done the service to the best of my ability is when they tell me that others have assumed that I know the couple personally, or that I knew the Beloved Dead personally.
 That is a great honour – and that kind of feedback makes me feel that I have been successful in my ritual role – which, like any other ritual role, involves attempting to contact and manifest the Divine.
 That, ultimately, is how I view my role – as the ritual leader, who focuses and directs the energy of the group, into the working of magic and into an experience of the Divine both within and without.
 In the case of a marriage – the ritual is a celebration of the individuals and their relationship, and their commitment and intention, in the case of a naming; it is a ritual of blessing and welcome.
 Funerals are a celebration of a life and a community, as well as a farewell.
 These liminal moments define life and cycles, in much the same way that the solstices and equinoxes do, and celebrating them is an acknowledgement of miracles, and an act of magic.
 Being a celebrant, then, for me, is part of my spiritual practice, and a wonder and a joy every time I have a ceremony.
 It is an extraordinary role to play, and one I am honoured and delighted to perform.